Asking a Multiple Part 3 of 3: Questions We Will Not Engage With

 Continue Reading...

 My name is Ian, and it turns out I have dissociative identity disorder.
-That’s right: I have multiple identities.
+That’s right: I am a collection multiple identities (literally, not figuratively).
 Seems I’ve had this condition most of my life, possibly as early as 4 years old.
 Believe it or not, I didn’t know any of this until July 2025 when, at the age of 50, life came crashing down in a manner that left me no choice but to start confronting my mental health.

 You might be wondering how I can have multiple identities and not know it.
 Turns out it’s actually pretty easy as well as fairly common.
 This condition affects about two percent of the population and most of them are undiagnosed or misdiagnosed.
+Indeed, much of the point of DID is preventing both the host and the world from knowing there even are multiple identities.
 (And yes this means you've almost certainly met people with multiple personalities.)

 Continue Reading...